pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 ==========================

-Prior to the target upgrade (be it test/staging or production), the following activities must be performed to make sure that the server(s) is(are) ready.
+Prior to the target upgrade (be it test/staging or production), the following activities must be performed to make sure that the environment is ready.